bartonlp/site-class/docs/siteclass.md

 * public function setSiteCookie(string $cookie, string $value, int $expire, string $path="/", ?string $thedomain=null,
 ?bool $secure=null, ?bool $httponly=null, ?string $samesite=null):bool
 * public function getIp():string
 * public function getPageTopBottom(?object $h=null, ?object $b=null):array
 This is the most used method.
 It takes one or two arguments which can be object or null (defaults to null).
-$h can have 'title', 'desc', 'banner' and many other less used options.
+\$h can have 'title', 'desc', 'banner' and many other less used options.
-$b is for the footer or bottom.
+\$b is for the footer or bottom.
 You can pass 'msg', 'msg1', 'msg2' or 'cntmsg' (see the code).
 I usually put things into the 'footerFile' but on occasions a page needs something extra.
 This method calls getPageHead(), getPageBanner(), getPageFooter().
-You can't pas $h or $b to these function.
+You can't pass $h or $b to these function.
 Instead you should set the values in $S.
 The two values inlineScript and script values for $h and $b should be set as $S->h_inlineScript.
 Add an h_ or b_ prefix to the inlineScript or script properties.
 * public function getPageTop():string